oplS17projects/2d-Shooter/DANNY_NGUYEN.md

 using the 'right' and 'left' arrows.
 This is a PVE type game where players are given 3 lives and once that reaches 0 it is game over, and in order to win the player must kill all the enemies.

-**Authorship note:** All of the code described here was mostly written by myself.
+**Authorship note:** All of the code described here was written by myself.
 Excerpts of code which were worked on collaboraively will be specified.
 # Libraries Used
 The code uses three libraries: